Yellowknife Highway

 Crossing the Mackenzie River (just south of Fort Providence) between 1960 and November 2012 required a ferry service (May–January) and ice bridge (December to March).
 Transportation was interrupted in the spring for approximately five weeks when the ice bridge became unsafe but ice conditions prevented safe ferry operations.
 The ferry-vessel Johnny Berens served from 1961 to 1972, and the MV Merv Hardie served from 1972 to 2012.

 The Deh Cho Bridge opened on November 30, 2012, and replaced the ferry/ice bridge.
 Trucks pay tolls on northbound crossings, with pre-registered trucks using an electronic device being charged automatically.
 Private passenger vehicles do not pay a toll.
 Estimated costs have more than tripled since 2003.
-In 2022, the Tłı̨chǫ All-Season Road will open as a branch from the Yellowknife Highway.
+In 2021, the Tłı̨chǫ Highway (Highway 9) opened as a branch from the Yellowknife Highway.